awsaavedra/awsaavedra.github.io/content/documentation.md

 2. Indistractable: How to Control Your Attention and Choose Your Life by Nir Eyal
 3. HELL YEAH OR NO by Derek Sivers
 4. [https://www.dwarkeshpatel.com/p/annus-mirabilis?s=r](https://www.dwarkeshpatel.com/p/annus-mirabilis?s=r) the Miracle Year
+5. The Willpower Instinct
+6. Atomic Habits by James Clear
+7. Tim Ferriss's DEAL Formula to Work Less and Earn More

 ## 6. Meditation